-Our organization helps educate over 200 children from pre-school through the 9th grade.
-We have a staff of 14 teachers, a principal and administrator.
-Despite the transient nature of the villagers, __ percent of our students move on to the next grade level each year.
+Our organization helps educate over 200 children from pre-school thru the 9th grade.
+We have a staff of 24 teachers, a principal and administrator, and a staff of 16.

 Hands for Haiti provides each child a nutritious lunch year round, and from our newer tilapia pond and chicken coop we are able to offer minimal meal support to their families as well.

 Because of our nutrition efforts, the children are remarkably healthier than before.
 In partnership with a local clinic, basic health care is provided.